CarlosGutierrezArdila/AWS-fundamentals/2.  Adressing security risk/notes.md

  - Amazon cognito: user portal to manage users
  # Network isolation VPC
  - Public subnets can connect to internet (NACLs)
- - Security groups act as firewalls for EC" instances controlling traffic at instance level
+ - Security groups act as firewalls for EC2 instances controlling traffic at instance level
  # VPC endpoints and private links
  - private link: traffic between AWS but not through the internet
  - route tables: set of rules, where network traffic is directed
- - Each subment must be associated to a route table, only one, but a route table can have n subnets
+ - Each subnet must be associated to a route table, only one, but a route table can have n subnets
  - **AWS Direct Connect:** service to connect on-premise resources to AWS, establish a dedicated network connection between user network and aws
  # Detective Controls
  -  auditing, automated analysis, and alarming